purposefoundation/allout-platform/README.md

 Each gateway requires different credentials.
 Spreedly provides [documentation](http://docs.spreedly.com/gateways/adding) for adding a new gateway to the application.
 The `gateway_token` that gets returned should be added to the `config/constants.yml` for the given currency.
+Unique gateway tokens must be added for each Spreedly environment that All Out creates (currently 501C3 and 501C4).

 ## Post-Recurly Migration
 Per Spreedly, when the credit cards are transferred from Recurly to